OSOceanAcoustics/echopype/docs/source/contributing.rst

 in the ``docs`` directory, and the source documentation files, written in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ (``.rst``) format, are in the ``docs/source`` directory.
-The echopype development conda environment created above will install all required sphinx dependencies.
+The echopype development conda environment will install all required sphinx dependencies.
 To run sphinx locally:

 .. code-block:: bash